kaaproject/kaa-rfcs/0004/README.md

 The following terms and definitions are used in this RFC.

-- **Communications service**: service that implements the transport protocol stack for communicating with Kaa clients.
+- **Communication service**: service that implements the transport protocol stack to communicate with Kaa clients.

-- **Extension service**: service that implements the application layer data exchange with Kaa clients.
+- **Extension service**: service that implements the application layer to exchange data with Kaa clients.

 # Design

 ## Client data transfer to extension services

-ClientData messages are used by communications services for transferring client-originated data to extension services.
+`ClientData` messages are used by communication services to transfer client-originated data to extension services.
 Non-affinity session messages MUST be published to a [service instance-wide subject](/0003/README.md#service-instance-wide-subjects):

 ```
 kaa.v1.service.<service-instance-name>.esp.ClientData
 ```
-where `<service-instance-name>` is the target extension service instance name.
+where `<service-instance-name>` is the instance name of the target extension service.

-In case of affinity sessions, ClientData message MUST be published to the [service replica-specific subject](/0003/README.md#service-replica-specific-subjects) defined by the `replyTo` subject in the previously received message that set up the session affinity.
+In case of affinity sessions, `ClientData` message MUST be published to the [service replica-specific subject](/0003/README.md#service-replica-specific-subjects) defined by the `replyTo` subject in the previously received message that set up the session affinity.

-Communication services implementations SHOULD set `replyTo` subject when sending ClientData messages according to the [session affinity](/0003/README.md#session-affinity) rules.
+Implementations of communication services SHOULD set `replyTo` subject when sending `ClientData` messages according to the [session affinity](/0003/README.md#session-affinity) rules.

 The NATS message payload is an Avro object with the following schema ([client-data.avsc](./client-data.avsc)):